yellows8/3ds_homemenuhax/README.md

 # Building
 Just run "make", or even "make clean && make".

+Build options:
+* "ENABLE_RET2MENU=1" Just return from the haxx to the Home Menu code after writing to the framebufs.
+* "CODEBINPAYLOAD=path" Code binary payload to load into the launched process.
+* "BOOTGAMECARD=1" Launch the gamecard app instead of the usual titlelaunch+takeover.
+This doesn't actually work: app starts running but hangs somewhere.

 # Usage
 Just boot the system, the haxx will automatically trigger when Home Menu loads the theme-data from the cache in SD extdata.
 See themedata_payload.s for what the ROP currently does.